Middle East and Africa Airport Baggage Handling Systems Market Size and Share

 View Global Report

-Middle East And Africa Airport Baggage Handling Systems Market Analysis by Mordor Intelligence
+Middle East and Africa Airport Baggage Handling Systems Market Analysis by Mordor Intelligence

 Key Report Takeaways

-• By solution, conveying and sorting systems led with 31.93% revenue in 2025, while tracking and tracing platforms are the fastest-growing, set to climb at 13.03% CAGR through 2031.
+• By solution, conveying and sorting held 31.93% market share in 2025, while tracking and tracing is forecast to expand at a 13.03% CAGR through 2031.

-• By 2025, IoT sensors and edge devices held a 29.85% share; AI/ML software recorded the fastest growth, advancing at a 17.86% CAGR to 2031.
+• By technology, IoT sensors and edge devices held 29.85% share in 2025, while AI/ML software is forecast to grow at a 17.86% CAGR through 2031.

-• By system type, conveyor belt networks dominated with a 44.15% share in 2025; however, hybrid and emerging architectures are advancing at a 14.47% CAGR over the forecast period.
+• By system type, conveyor belt systems held 44.15% share in 2025, while hybrid and other emerging systems are forecast to grow at a 14.47% CAGR through 2031.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.